smile2049/spring-boot-flyway-migrate/README.md

 ## Properties

-**profile**: if set the goal will use the profile specific properties file for configuration [link](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html#boot-features-external-config-profile-specific-properties)
+**profile**: if set the command will use the profile specific properties file for configuration [link](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html#boot-features-external-config-profile-specific-properties)

 ## Examples